m-ehsan/TeleGet/README.md

 # TeleGet
 Dedicated Telegram Client for crawling and storing channels' messages.

+This project uses [TLSharp](https://github.com/sochix/TLSharp) as an interface for Telegram API.

 ## Get Started
 This project uses MongoDB as storage.
 Please make sure mongod is running at `localhost:27017`.